 What Is Endometritis?

-- childbirth, especially following a long labor or a cesarean delivery
+or after childbirth, especially following a long labor or a cesarean delivery.

-- medical procedures that involve entering the uterus through the cervix, such as
+procedure that involves entering the uterus through the cervix.
+This can

 - placement of an intrauterine device (IUD)

 Endometritis can occur at the same time as other conditions in

 the pelvic area, such as an inflammation of the cervix called cervicitis.
 These